Geeism/STVelimination/README.md

 # Python 3 code for STV with elimination using Google Forms
 Whattup it's some code by someone who barely knows how to code.
 I adapted the code from here: https://gist.github.com/c2huc2hu/a5826b52e838c5845dca.
+It was written to count votes for the Marble Showdown Fan Team Contest 2019, a contest run for Jelle's Marble Runs on YouTube.
+If you're looking for an explanation of how that process for Vote 2 was run (i.e. you want to make sure I didn't tamper with results), please read `Vote 2 explanation.md`.
+If you're just looking for code that works, just read below.

 # Things to keep in mind
 First, the question in Google Form is a multiple choice grid *with the candidates on the rows*.
 This treats each candidate as a question and the associated preference as an answer, so the `.csv` has candidates as the columns and the associated preference as the data (which is why the code I adapted from needed this business).
 The reason you want this is a) candid